Oxygen-deficiency-driven phase segregation enables enhanced hole transport in amorphous tellurium oxides: Acknowledgments

 \section{Acknowledgments}

 R.C.A. acknowledges the insightful comments from S. Jang (Tohoku University) on machine-learning force fields and molecular dynamics.
-This study was supported by JST FOREST Program (JPMJFR235S), KAKENHI (25K01486) and the E-IMR project at IMR, Tohoku University.
-Part of calculations were conducted using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo (Project ID: 2025-Ca-0135).
+This study was supported by the JSPS KAKENHI Grant Number 22H01755 and 25K01486, JST FOREST Program (JPMJFR235S), and the E-IMR project at IMR, Tohoku University.
+Part of the calculations were conducted using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo (Project IDs: 2025-Ca-0135 and 2026-Ca-0145).

 [1]{#1} \makeatletter {\begingroup \do\@makeother\dospecials \catcode`\{=1 \catcode`\}=2 \doi@aux} [1]{\endgroup\texttt{#1}} \makeatother \mcitethebibliography{\thebibliography} \csname @ifundefined\endcsname{endmcitethebibliography} { \endmcitethebibliography\endthebibliography}{}